silverwind/droppy/README.md

 - `public` {Boolean} - When enabled, no authentication is performed.
 - `timestamps` {Boolean} - When enabled, adds timestamps to log output.
 - `updateInterval` {Number} - Interval in which a single client can receive updates through changes in the file tree, in milliseconds.
-- `usePolling` {Boolean} - On certain conditions (home mounted through NFS, or running on hosted node), realtime updates may not work.
-This switch should make it more reliable in these cases, at the cost of CPU cycles.

 <a name="listener-object" />
 ### Listener Object